AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ### Output data

 VTU and VTK output is enabled for visualisation in [ParaView](https://www.paraview.org/) (or [VisIt](https://visit-dav.github.io/visit-website/)).
-The `text data` field outputs the vertical stress GIMP data with the deformed and initial height.
+The `text data` field writes a CSV of the vertical stress at each GIMP, listed against both its initial and deformed heights.

 </div>